learn-co-students/SENG-LIVE-013122-phase-4/lectures/03-client-server-communication-p2/README.md

 ```

 There are two ways to deal with this.
-- If you don't need the dependencies.
-Destroy the foreign key dependencies when you destroy a resource.
+- If you don't need the dependencies, destroy the foreign key dependencies when you destroy a resource.

 ```
    has_many :user, dependent: :delete